groupserver/gs.group.home/README.txt

 ~~~~~~~~~~~~~~~~~~~~

 The **Admin** tab contains links to many of the administration functions
 within a group.
-The tab is a viewlet, sitting inside the `task
+The tab is a viewlet, sitting inside the `secondary
-tabs`_.
+information`_.
 However, the tab is also a *viewlet manager*: it contains
 viewlets that link to the administration pages.

 To add a link to the administration links create a viewlet that has